Bolitoglossa porrasorum

 Bolitoglossa porrasorum is a species of salamander in the family Plethodontidae.
 It is endemic to the mountains of north-central Honduras.
 Common name Pijol salamander has been proposed for this species in reference to its type locality, Pico Pijol.
-The specific name porrasorum honors of Jorge Porras Ziuniga and Jorge Porras Orellana, father and son, who provided friendship and assistance to the describers of this species.
+The specific name porrasorum honors of Jorge Porras Zúñiga and Jorge Porras Orellana, father and son, who provided friendship and assistance to the describers of this species.

 Description

 Adult males measure 41–58 mm and adult females 52–62 mm in snout–vent length; females are more robust than the relatively slender males.
 The snout is truncate.
 The tail is long but usually shorter than the snout–vent length.
 The limbs are slender and moderately long.
 The digits are discrete, bluntly rounded, bearing well developed subdigital pads, and moderately webbed.
 Coloration is very variable.
 The dorsal coloration is usually some shade of brown with gold mottling or large darker blotches.
 The ventral surfaces range from brownish to brownish with pale spots to largely pale.